A Lidl of what you fancy

 Yes, I suppose that some young expats might want to work and live in Sofia, but many expats are older and probably retired, so they do not need to live in Sofia.
 Expats who work online can do their online working anywhere there is a good Internet connection.
 The financial situation of someone who has bought a house in the Bulgarian countryside is very, very different to that of someone who is renting an apartment in Sofia.
 Let me give you some real-life examples.

 According to Google, the average cost of central heating for a typical house in the UK is between £400 and £500 per month.
+(Yes, I know that does seem to be ridiculously high, but check it for yourself on Google if you do not believe me.)
 So let’s suppose that at that the beginning of October you turn on the central heating of your typical British house and then you do not turn it off until the end of March.
-Heating your house is going to cost you something like £3000.
+Heating your typical house is going to cost you something like £3000.
+(Maybe a small house or an apartment might be a lot less, perhaps £1500.)

 Most houses in the UK have “gardens” that are so small that they are more like postage stamps.
 Our country house in Daveri came with 3000 square metres of land.
 That is probably the average size for a country garden in Bulgaria, so you could have plenty of space for a polytunnel and you could grow all of the veggies and the fruit bushes you could want.

 There used to be something called "the National Health Service" in the UK.
+(Yes, I know that This is going to hurt is a TV series, but it is supposed to be based on real life and the chap who wrote the book really was an NHS doctor.)
 Nowadays, many Brits have given up on the NHS because they do not want to wait a year for an operation and so they are "going private", even though private medical care is very expensive.
 Doctors and nurses in the UK also seem to go on strike fairly often and lots of Bulgarian doctors and nurses have left because they do not feel welcome after Brexit.
 What a mess!

 Here in Bulgaria, I did not have to wait a year for an operation.
 I saw my GP at the hospital in Veliko Tarnovo on the Tuesday and I had the operation on the Thursday.
 Oh yes, and most hospital carparks in the UK will cost you about £5 an hour for the privilege of parking your car.
 Here in Bulgaria, I have never had to pay anything to use the carpark at the hospital.